teamcons/Bash-Whimsiness/README.md

 I dont know for other file managers

 ### 📄 pin ###
-Transform any file or folder into app (appears in app grid or launcher, can be put into a dock)
+Transform any file or folder into a pseudo "app", so it appears in app grid or launcher, and can be put into a dock (The latter of which i was striving for)
 - Detects automagically the right icon to use
 - includes actions: remove the "app", edit it, open the location of the file or folder
 - Theoretically desktop agnostic